-Feedback gathered from surveys is taken to the Steering Committee meeting in Michaelmas Term of the following year for analysis and any appropriate action in response.
+Feedback gathered from both of these is taken to the Steering Committee meeting in Michaelmas Term of the following year for analysis and any appropriate action in response.

 7. Student Life and Support

 7.1 Who to Contact for Help